 Fermenting vegetables in a warm climate can be a challenge.
-Some people have reported problems with mould and mushy veggies and ask what could be done.
+Some have reported problems with mold and mushy veggies and ask what could be done.

 Even though a warm climate presents challenges, it’s still possible to produce great fermented vegetables.
-You might need to experiment a little to see what works best in your circumstances.
+However, you might need to experiment to see what works best in your circumstances.
 Here are a few factors to consider.

 The ideal temperature for fermenting vegetables is around 68 to 72 (20 to 22 C).
-A few degrees warmer or cooler might not make a big difference.
+A few degrees warmer or cooler is okay.
 However, the higher the temperature the more challenging it becomes.
-And leaving the veggies to ferment at temperatures around the 80s (27 C) will most likely cause problems like these:
+And leaving the veggies to ferment at temperatures around the 80s (27 C) can cause the following problems:

 - Dark coloured veggies

-When the temperature is close to ideal, fermentation is usually completed in 7 days.
-However, fermenting at a higher temperature will shorten this to 5 days or less to avoid problems..
-Fermenting in a warm climate also requires frequent tasting of the veggies.
+At an ideal temperature, fermentation is usually completed in 7 days.
+However, fermenting at a higher temperature might shorten this to 5 days or less.
+Fermenting veggies in a warm climate requires frequent tasting.

 Taste the veggies

-Fermenting in warm climate speeds up the process so you need to keep track on when to stop fermentation to avoid problems.
-This might be after 2-4 days or a little longer depending on what kind of vegetables you are fermenting.
+Fermenting veggies in warm climate speeds up the process so you need to keep track on when to stop fermentation to avoid problems.
+This might be after 2-5 depending on what kind of vegetables are being fermented.
 Start tasting on the second day to determine when the taste seems right.
 Then refrigerate right away.

 Ferment during the right season

-One time my wife and I prepared a new batch at home when suddenly the weather turned very warm.
-We had already prepared the batch so we just had to leave the jars to ferment at room temperature.
-But we left them too long at room temperature.
-The veggies were still okay to eat, but they had turned soft and mushy.
-We should have interrupted fermentation earlier.
-We learned a valuable lesson.
+One time my wife and I prepared a new batch at home when the weather suddenly turned very warm.
+We still had to leave the jars to ferment at room temperature.
+But we left them a few days too long and the veggies turned soft and mushy.
+We learned that we should have interrupted fermentation earlier.

 When the room temperature rises get above 77 (25 C), then risk of mould increases dramatically.
 However, if you can get through the first couples of days of the fermentation when the acidity increases, then the vegetables will not be as sensitive any more.
 Still, keep them as cool as you can.